 Places To Visit Near Kalga Village

 - Manikaran: Located 5.2 Km from Kasol, Manikaran is famous for its hot spring and Gurudwara.
-If you are traveling in Parvati Valley, stop by Manikaran for some time to enjoy a hot water bath and delicious meals.
+If you are travelling in Parvati Valley, stop by Manikaran for some time to enjoy a hot water bath and delicious meals.

 - Kheerganga: Unlike the above places, Kheerganga is located at a higher altitude than Kalga.
 Among 3 trek routes, trekking to Kheerganga from Kalga involves a 10 Km trail that lies mostly inside the forest.
 Like Manikaran, Kheerganga also has a hot water spring near the campsite.
 If you travel to Kalga and love trekking, Kheerganga is a must-visit place.

 - Pulga and Tulga Village: These two small villages are located just next to Kalga village.
 You can easily reach there after a short hike.
 Known for their organic farms and apple orchards, Pulga and Tulga also offer cheap homestays and food.
-However, Kalga is better than Pulga or Tulga for better accommodation options due to a wide range of homestays with tourist-friendly facilities.
+However, Kalga is better than Pulga or Tulga for better accommodation options due to its wide range of homestays with tourist-friendly facilities.

 - Tosh: Surrounded by the Himalayan Mountain Range, Tosh is located just 3.4 Km away from Kalga.
-Its landscape and ambiance are quite similar to that of Kalga.
+Its landscape and ambience are quite similar to that of Kalga.
 You will find a wide variety of homestays with all basic amenities.